Mississippi Department of Public Safety: Highway Patrol

-The Mississippi Highway Patrol, formally called the Highway Safety Patrol, is led by a director at the rank of colonel.
+The Mississippi Highway Patrol (MHP), formerly the Mississippi Highway Safety Patrol, is led by a director at the rank of colonel.
 The director also serves as assistant commissioner of the Department of Public Safety.
-The Highway Patrol is responsible for general policing on highways across the state, investigating major incidents through its Bureau of Investigations, issuing driver's licenses and firearms permits through its Driver Service Bureau, and some commercial vehicle enforcement.
+The Highway Patrol is responsible for general policing on the Mississippi State Highway System, investigating major incidents through its Bureau of Investigations, issuing driver's licenses and firearms permits through its Driver Service Bureau, and some commercial vehicle enforcement.

 Bureau of Investigations

 The Bureau of Investigations is led by a Lieutenant Colonel of the Highway Safety Patrol, and its membership is composed of officers seconded from the Patrol.
 The Bureau is responsible for assisting local agencies in conducting complex investigations, maintaining the state Criminal Information Centre, investigating cases of human trafficking, inspecting salvage vehicles, operating the state's Victim Assistance Program, and providing executive protection to the Governor, Lieutenant Governor, and Speaker of the House.
 Since 2021, the Bureau has also been responsible for investigating police shootings in the state, with the exception of shootings involving members of the Highway Safety Patrol.